lrmcfarland/Angles/README.md

 libAngles must be built first.
-There is a build.sh script that runs the Makefiles in all the directories in the necessary order and takes these targets as command line arguments.
+There is a build.sh script that runs the Makefiles in all the directories in the necessary order and takes the same make targets as above.

 ```
 $ pwd